cloudmesh-community/book/chapters/prg/python/python-subprocess.md

   process.
 Otherwise, it is None.

 * `Popen.pid`: The process ID of the child process.
-If you set the shell argument to True, this is the process ID of thespawned shell.
+If you set the shell argument to True, this is the process ID of the spawned shell.

 * `Popen.returncode`: The child return code, set by poll() and wait() (and indirectly by communicate()).
 A None value indicates that the process hasn’t terminated yet.

 A negative value `-N` indicates that the child was terminated by signal N (Unix only).